CHSH inequality: Tsirelson's inequality and CHSH rigidity

 for any quantum strategy $\mathcal{S}$ for the CHSH game.
 In particular, this implies the optimality of the quantum strategy described above for the CHSH game.

-Tsirelsen's inequality establishes that the maximum success probability of any quantum strategy is $\cos^2\left(\frac{\pi}{8}\right)$, and we saw that this maximum success probability is achieved by the quantum strategy described above.
+Tsirelson's inequality establishes that the maximum success probability of any quantum strategy is $\cos^2\left(\frac{\pi}{8}\right)$, and we saw that this maximum success probability is achieved by the quantum strategy described above.
 In fact, any quantum strategy that achieves this maximum success probability must be isomorphic (in a precise sense) to the canonical quantum strategy described above; this property is called the rigidity of the CHSH game, first attributed to Summers and Werner.
 More formally, we have the following result: